 Slaves received emancipation on 1st August 1834, the British Government paying slave owners ₤12 14s 4d for each slave.
 Former slaves now entered into an apprenticeship with their former masters, a period when they would be prepared for what freedom would bring.
 On 1st August 1838 the apprenticeship scheme was concluded.
 The former slaves could now work for shares in the ponds or for wages.

 In 1845 the leasehold system was introduced for the salt ponds, with all ponds entering the leasehold system in 1848.
 Those with money kept control of the ponds whilst removing traditional rights for the former slaves.
 Eventually, the former slaves were no better off, still working for their former owners but kept on the Island as they had to work to pay off debts raised during periods of unemployment.
 Many former slaves decided they wanted real freedom and wandered the islands, illegally possessing land and eking out a living from the land.

 Emancipation doesn’t end the slave story.
 The Caicos Islands owe some of its population development to shipwrecked slaves.
-With slavery being illegal in British territories the slaves were freed, remaining in the Turks and Caicos Islands: In July 1837 a large slave ship wrecked near North Caicos: The Trouvadore Slave Ship, transporting 178 slaves from Africa to the markets in Cuba, sank off East Caicos in 1841, and after carrying out indentured work for a year in Grand Turk it was probably these freed slaves who established Bambarra on Middle Caicos in 1842.
+With slavery being illegal in British territories the slaves were freed, remaining in the Turks and Caicos Islands.
+In July 1837 a large slave ship wrecked near North Caicos.
+In 1841 Trouvadore sank off East Caicos while transporting 178 captives from Africa to the markets in Cuba.
+The rescued Africans were required to work for a year in Grand Turk and it was probably these freed slaves who established Bambarra on Middle Caicos in 1842.